modulitos/bin_packer_3d/README.md

 <!-- [more detailed explanation] -->

-The algorithm leverages a [First Fit Decreasing](https://en.wikipedia.org/wiki/Bin_packing_problem#First_Fit_Decreasing_(FFD)) greedy strategy, which some rotational optimizations.
+The algorithm orthogonally packs the all the items into a minimum number of bins by leveraging a [First Fit Decreasing](https://en.wikipedia.org/wiki/Bin_packing_problem#First_Fit_Decreasing_(FFD)) greedy strategy, along with rotational optimizations.

 <!-- [at least one code example that users can copy/paste to try it] -->